BtheGit/raymarcher/PLAN.md

 - [] Move wad ingestion and setup out of main function for better clarity
 - [] Deepclone all wad stuff so we have fresh copy on level change.
 Not a mutated one.
 - [x] audiosprites
+- [] Support textures as well as sprites for objects.

 ### Alternate fun ideas with raycasters: